pjorritsma/memdocs.nl-nl/memdocs/configmgr/core/servers/deploy/configure/configure-discovery-methods.md

 ### <a name="limitations"></a>Beperkingen

-Detectie van verschillen in azure AD-gebruikers groepen is momenteel uitgeschakeld.
+Detectie van verschillen in azure AD-gebruikers groepen is uitgeschakeld in versie 1906.
+U kunt deze inschakelen vanaf Configuration Manager versie 1910.

 ### <a name="log-files"></a>Logboekbestanden